-When trying to commit in a user story, you might see the warning below after clicking on the Commit Files button.
+When you try to commit in a user story, you may come across the warning below after clicking on the Commit Files button.

-There are 2 reason why this warning can be displayed even though you know the Git Snapshot record exists.
+There are two reasons why this warning may be displayed, even though you know the Git Snapshot record exists.

-2. The user trying to commit doesn't have visibility on the Git Snapshot record.
-Although it's recommended, not every user committing files must have their own Git Snapshot record.
-They just need to have visibility on the existing Git Snapshot for the Org Credential of the user story.
+- You are trying to commit, but you don’t have visibility on the Git Snapshot record.
+Although it is recommended, not all the users that commit files have their own Git Snapshot record.
+You just need to have visibility on the existing Git snapshot of the org credential in the user story.

-- Why the user doesn't have visibility on the Git Snapshot?
+Why Don't You Have Visibility on the Git Snapshot?